 The course team recognises that some students, having started their physiotherapy studies, may not wish to pursue a career in physiotherapy.
-Where a student does not wish, or is unable, to continue with practice placements in year 2 (Level 5) may undertake the "Contemporary Issues in Public Heath" 30 credit module at level 5 alongside other Level 5 modules to replace the Reflective Practice - placements 1 and 2 module to achieve the Diploma of Higher Education in Applied Health Studies.
-Students completing the "Contemporary Issues in Public Heath" module at level 5 are not eligible to progress to the final year of studies.
+Where a student does not wish, or is unable, to continue with practice placements in year 2 (Level 5) may undertake the "Contemporary Issues in Public Heath" 30 credit module at level 5 alongside other Level 5 modules to replace the Reflective Practice placements 1 and 2 module to achieve the Diploma of Higher Education in Applied Health Studies.
+Students completing the iii) BSc (Hons) Applied Health Studies

+"Contemporary Issues in Public Heath" module at level 5 are not eligible to progress to the final year of studies.